scoulomb/myDNS/4-Analysis/3-a-towards-a-k8s-like-api-explore-k8s-api.md

 In context of GitOps it is interesting to have this metadata for controller to determine which API path to target.
 Also for listing operation,

-ALL ABOVE OK in this file
+`apiVersion` in body also redundant with path.